-A. Placement of the excess soil achieves a stratified condition such that soil that meets the atdepth standards in the tables is located 1.5 metres or greater below the soil surface;
+- i.
+Placement of the excess soil achieves a stratified condition such that soil that meets the at-depth standards in the tables is located 1.5 metres or greater below the soil surface; - ii.
+The reuse site does not have an Agricultural or Other property use, is not a shallow soil property, and the final placement is not within 30 metres of a water body; and - iii.
+The location of final placement, the property use, and the type of beneficial purpose are such that a stratified condition will be maintained into the foreseeable future. - iv.
+If stratified soil standards are used on a reuse site, then the reuse site owner, occupier, or person who has charge, management or control of the reuse site must ensure that surface soil and subsurface soil on, in or under the property or properties comprising the reuse site meets the applicable stratified condition standards for all prescribed contaminants.
+This responsibility must be communicated to subsequent property owners

+4) The following rules apply to the determination of the property use to use when selecting the applicable excess soil standards within a table:

+- i.
+Property uses to be used are the same as those applicable to O. Reg.
+153/04, specifically: - 1.
+Agricultural and other use; - 2.
+Residential, parkland and institutional uses; and - 3.
+Community, commercial and industrial uses; - ii.
+The applicable property use is the one that will apply to the reuse site at the time the undertaking for which the soil is being used is completed; and - iii.
+If more than one property use applies to the reuse site, then the standards applicable to the more sensitive property use apply.

+5) The following rules apply in cases where the generic excess soil standard are "N/A", "N/V" or not listed:

+i.
+If a cell in a table in the excess soil standards indicates "N/A" or "N/V" in respect of a contaminant found in soil in relation to a type of property use, no applicable excess soil standard is prescribed for that contaminant.

-- B. The reuse site does not have an Agricultural or Other property use, is not a shallow soil property, and the final placement is not within 30 metres of a water body; and - C. It is reasonable to expect that the location of final placement, the property use and the type of beneficial purpose are such that a stratified condition is likely to be maintained into the foreseeable future. - 4.
-The following rules apply to the determination of the property use to use when selecting the applicable excess soil standards within a table: - D. Property uses to be used are the same as those applicable to O. Reg.
-153/04 being: - i.
-Agricultural and other use; - ii.
-Residential, parkland and institutional uses; and - iii.
-Community, commercial and industrial uses; - E. The applicable property use is the one that will apply to the reuse site at the time the undertaking for which the soil is being used is completed; and - F. If more than one property use applies to the property then the more sensitive standards apply. - 5.
-The following rules apply to contaminants for which excess soil standards are not listed or are listed as "N/A" or "N/V" in the referenced excess soil standards tables - A. In cases where a cell in a referenced table indicates "N/V", if the contaminant is detected in excess soil and is associated with potentially contaminating activity at the project area, and if the qualified person is of the opinion that a risk assessment is necessary to develop an excess soil standard for that contaminant, a risk assessment should be completed in accordance with rules for site specific standards. - B. In cases where a contaminant is detected in excess soil and the contaminant is not listed in the referenced table that sets out the applicable standards and is associated with potentially contaminating activity at the project area, if the qualified person is of the opinion that a risk assessment is necessary to develop an excess soil standard for that contaminant, a risk assessment should be completed in accordance with the rules for site specific standards. - 6.
-The following rules apply to the determination of leachate screening levels applicable to a given undertaking: - A. If Table 1 or the tables for small volume excess soil standards are being applied in relation to a volume of excess soil equal to or less than 350 cubic metres, then leachate analysis is not required and no leachate screening levels apply - B. If Table 1 or the tables for small volume excess soil standards are being applied to excess soil volumes greater than 350 cubic metres, but less than 1000 cubic metres, the qualified person must consider whether leachate analysis is appropriate to assess potential increased risk and if necessary determine the appropriate Leachate Screening Levels
+- ii.
+In cases where a cell in a table in the excess soil standards indicates "N/V", if the contaminant is detected in excess soil and is associated with potentially contaminating activity, and if the qualified person is of the opinion that a risk assessment is necessary to develop an excess soil standard for that contaminant, a risk assessment shall be completed in accordance with rules for site specific standards. - iii.
+In cases where a contaminant is detected in excess soil and the contaminant is not listed in a table in the excess soil standards and is associated with potentially contaminating activity, if the qualified person is of the opinion that a risk assessment is necessary to develop an excess soil standard for that contaminant, a risk assessment shall be completed in accordance with the rules for site specific standards.

+6) The following rules apply to the determination of leachate screening levels applicable to a given undertaking: